jwmunn-og/2016-personal-site/_posts/2016-03-24-epicurrence.md

 permalink: blog/epicurrence-montues/
 tags: [event, life]
 archive-img: "/images/montues-thumb.jpg"
 excerpt: Epicurrence is a non-conference started by Dann Petty that brings together designers and developers to have honest conversations and fun.
-The Montues was the 4th installment of the event series and an experiment to see if this simple idea would work at scale
+The Montues was the 4th installment of the event series and an experiment
 bg: "#D1913C;
 background: -webkit-linear-gradient(to top, rgba(0,0,0,.5) , rgba(0,0,0,0)), url('/images/snowboarder_bg.jpg') no-repeat bottom left;
 background: linear-gradient(to top, rgba(0,0,0,.5), rgba(0,0,0,0)), url('/images/snowboarder_bg.jpg') no-repeat bottom left; background-size: contain;"